 The Company's financial liabilities are comprised of trade and other payables, lease liabilities, and borrowings.
-All financial liabilities are recognized initially at fair value.
+All financial liabilities are recognized initially at fair value, adjusted for transaction costs.

-After initial recognition, borrowings are subsequently measured at amortized cost using the effective interest method.
+After initial recognition, borrowings are subsequently measured at amortized cost using the effective interest method, minus transaction costs that are directly attributable to the financial liability.
 The effective interest method amortization is included in finance costs in the consolidated statements of loss and other comprehensive loss.

-Payables and borrowings are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
+Payables and borrowings are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least the next 12 months after the reporting date.